pbrucla/linux-scavenger-hunt/README.md

 might type:

     python generate_clues.py 1919

-The significance of this number in relation to UCLA is left as an exercise to the reader.

 This will create a subdirectory called `clues`.
 Be sure to keep this file (called the README) open in a separate viewer.